rwblickhan/astro-rwblickhan.org/src/content/logs/books-2023.md

 11. 🔁 *The Bloody Chamber*, Angela Carter
 12. *The Incal*, Alejandro Jodorowsky & Moebius
 13. *The Mountain in the Sea*, Ray Nayler
+14. 🔁 *What Can A Body Do?: How We Meet The Build World*, Sara Hendren

 ## Skimmed